Elec0/chrome-edge-workspaces/README.md

 4. Load the extension in Chrome by following the manual install instructions
 5. Run `npm run watch` to automatically rebuild the extension when changes are made

+### Chrome
-Using VS Code, there are two tasks available:
+Using VS Code, there are two tasks available for Chrome:
 * `Run npm watch` - Runs `npm run watch`
 * `Launch Chrome against localhost` - Launches a new Chrome window with the extension loaded
   * You will need to update extension ID in the `url` in `launch.json` to match the ID of the extension loaded in Chrome

+### Firefox
+Using VS Code, there are two tasks available for Firefox:
+* `Run npm watch firefox` - Runs `npm run watch-firefox`
+* `Launch Firefox with add-on` - Launches a new Firefox window with the extension loaded in debug mode
+  * Firefox only supports temporary installation of addons in debug mode, so data will not be saved between sessions

 ## Credits
 * Original extension icon made by [Yogi Aprelliyanto](https://www.flaticon.com/authors/yogi-aprelliyanto) from [Flaticon](https://www.flaticon.com/)